ky66/ROBIN/README.md

 This directory contains the substructures used for substructure enrichment analysis of ROBIN RNA binders performed in the paper.
 More details can be found in the methods and results section of the paper.

 ## TMAP
 This directory contains the interactive HTML file of the TMAP shown in the paper.
+Included are two versions of the heatmaps.